Pterygotus: Discoveries in Europe

 New fossil finds also revealed the presence of Pterygotus in several European countries where it had previously been unknown and established it as a highly taxonomically diverse genus.
 P. barrandei was named in 1898 and has fossil representation in Pridoli age deposits of the Czech Republic.
 P. barrandei is noted to be very similar to P. cobbi, and a close relation between the two species is assumed.
 Despite many similarities, the two species do have some differences, most prominently in the cheliceral teeth of the free rami.
 The largest tooth of the free ramus of P. barrandei is significantly longer than the corresponding tooth in P. cobbi and the teeth of the free ramus of P. barrandei are directed forwards more prominently in general.
 Fossils of P. barrandei are rare, with fossil finds being confined to a handful of formations of Pridoli age in Bohemia.
 Known fossils include some incomplete chelicerae and a metastoma.
 Some additional fossil remains have been assigned to the species, consisting of coxae and a genital appendage, but their assignment to the species is doubtful.

 The species P. nobilis, described in 1872, is based on a small and fragmentary chelicera found in what today is the Czech Republic.
 The arrangement of teeth seen in this claw, though most teeth are not preserved, was noted by researcher Max Semper in 1897 as sharing little to no resemblance with what is seen in the type species of Pterygotus, P. anglicus, and was noted to in fact be more similar to what is seen in P. buffaloensis and P. bohemicus.
 Today P. buffaloensis is considered a junior synonym of P. bohemicus, which has been reclassified as part of the closely related genus Acutiramus.
 The fragmentary remains of P. nobilis makes further studies of its precise identity difficult, Semper suggested that it may be synonymous with Acutiramus bohemicus, but noted that the "questions [about its identity] can not be answered from the material available to me".
+In 1994, P. nobilis was considered to be a nomen nudum.'

 Pterygotus model in the Czech National Museum, Prague.

 Another species, P. kopaninensis, also named in 1872, is known from a single and incomplete fixed cheliceral ramus (specimen number L1396) recovered from the Kopanina Formation around the village of Zadní Kopanina, located in Prague.
 The specimen measures 4.3 cm (1.7 in) in length and was at one point assigned to Erettopterus due to the "peculiar hook-like termination of the ramus", a feature now known to be present due to a remnant of the free ramus being present in the fossil.
 The tooth pattern and shape of the claw suggests that an assignment to Pterygotus is more likely.